 Scientists claim we need four Earth-like planets now to sustain the energy spending of the people of the United States only.
 Many people deny that carbon emissions even pose a threat to humanity.
 Today, 20% of New Zealanders deny climate change, while merely 40% believe they can decrease their footprint significantly to leave a mark.
 However, every person’s contributions count when it comes to saving our planet and switching to an eco-friendly lifestyle.
 Your ecological footprint is measured by your activities that cause GHG emissions.
 These activities lead to climate change and global warming.
 So, taking some actions to reduce these harmful emissions makes you a smarter citizen.
 Here’s how you can do this:

 Our traditional energy resources (oil, gas, and coal) are finite and pollute the planet.
 So, people are gradually switching to renewable energy resources that emit little to no GHGs.
 So, you can consider upgrading to solar energy to preserve the environment.
 Search for ‘solar panels NZ‘ on the internet to shortlist some ideal options.
 Installing these panels will help you lower your carbon footprint.
 Going solar leads to reduced power bills and makes your property more valuable.
 You may even install solar panels for your farm and office to achieve energy efficiency.

 Reuse and recycle

 It’s estimated that 6% of global GHG emissions come from wasted food items.
-We suggest reusing or recycling your natural waste to reduce your ecological footprint.
+We suggest reusing or recycling your natural waste.
+Especially to reduce your ecological footprint.
 Don’t purchase unnecessary stuff.
 Think long and hard before you buy edibles.
 You should reuse non-perishable items and repair them if they’re broken instead of just throwing them away.
 Also, choose products with guaranteed longevity.
 Remember to follow our country’s guidelines while recycling stuff to limit your ecological footprint.